The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 How to Test an Alternative Before You Switch

 Whatever the band, don't buy on the database-size number.
 Run a short, like-for-like test first.
-Ask each shortlisted vendor the same questions (where the data comes from, how it's verified, the cancellation terms, the compliance posture), then pull the same 50 sample leads from each on a free trial and measure email bounce rate and direct-dial connect rate on your own target market.
-Buy the tool that wins on your data, not the one that wins on its marketing.
+Ask every shortlisted vendor the same questions (where the data comes from, how it's verified, the cancellation terms, the compliance posture), then pull the same 50 sample leads from each on a free trial and measure the email bounce rate and the direct-dial connect rate on your own target market.
+Then buy whichever tool wins on your data, because every accuracy figure on a vendor's site was measured against a list that isn't yours.

 About the Author